mathworks/matlab-circleci-orb/README.md

 ```

 ### Use MATLAB Batch Licensing Token
-On a cloud-hosted runner, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your pipeline includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+You need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your pipeline includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token:

 1. Create a context and add an environment variable with  `MLM_LICENSE_TOKEN` as its name and the batch licensing token as its value to the context.
 For more information about contexts, see [Using contexts](https://circleci.com/docs/contexts/).
 2. Using the context in the `workflows` section of your pipeline, give jobs that include the `run-build`, `run-tests`, and `run-command` commands access to the `MLM_LICENSE_TOKEN` environment variable.

-For example, use the latest release of MATLAB on a cloud-hosted runner to run the tests in your private project.
+For example, use the latest release of MATLAB to run the tests in your private project.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the tests, specify the `run-tests` command.
 In this example, `my-context` is the name of the context that includes the `MLM_LICENSE_TOKEN` environment variable.

 ```YAML
 version: 2.1